arquinn/arquinn.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a junior professor at UC Santa Cruz who explores techniques and builds systems for improving software reliability.
-In the long run, my goal is to simplify the developer effort required to build efficient software systems.
-During my Ph.D., I explored a new framework for inspecting the runtime behavior of a software system.
-I proposed a data-oriented model that treats software executions like data objects and allows us to apply data-oriented techniques, such as massive-scale parallelization and relational query models, to debugging, security forensics, data provenance, and configuration management.
+I am a professor at UC Santa Cruz who explores techniques and builds systems that improve software reliability.
+In the long run, my goal is to simplify the developer effort required to build correct and efficient software systems.
+During my Ph.D., I created Data-Centric Execution Inspection, a data-oriented approach to analyzing the runtime behavior of a software system.
+The model treats software executions like data objects and thus enables to application of data-oriented techniques, such as massive-scale parallelization and relational query models, to debugging, security forensics, data provenance, and configuration management.
 The systems presented in my thesis offer order of magnitude improvements over current state-of-the-art techniques.

-Recently, I've also looked at systems support to improve the reliability of persistent memory applications (Hippocrates and Agamotto) and to provide better trade-offs for record and replay (ER).
+I've recently investigated systems support to improve the reliability of persistent memory applications (Hippocrates and Agamotto) and to provide better trade-offs for record and replay (ER).

 If you're interesting in building more reliable software systems, let's talk!